cosmos/cosmos/WHITEPAPER.md

 TimeoutPropose on each validator.

-An additional set of constraints, or Locking Rules, ensure that the network will eventually commit just one value.
-Any malicious attempt to cause more than one value to be committed can be identified.
+An additional set of constraints, or Locking Rules, ensure that the network will eventually commit just one block at each height.
+Any malicious attempt to cause more than one block to be committed at a given height can be identified.
 First, a PreCommit for a block must come with justification, in the form of a Polka for that block.
 If the validator has already PreCommit a block at round <em>R_1</em>, we say they are _locked_ on that block, and the Polka used to justify the new PreCommit at round